BenWibking/amdgpu-compiler-fuzzing/tools/spill_fuzz/README.md

 - Picks a random `.mir` file from the corpus.
 - Injects `"amdgpu-num-vgpr"`/`"amdgpu-num-sgpr"` into the IR section.
+- Verifies the MIR with `llc -run-pass=machineverifier` before running passes.
 - Runs `llc -run-pass=<passes>` and captures MIR output.
 - Runs a spill-dominance oracle on `SI_SPILL_*_SAVE/RESTORE` pairs.
 - Optionally calls a GPU runner.